grifocx/GolfTripTracker/replit.md

 - Improved data fetching to show all rounds with proper tournament filtering
 - Fixed user workflow: user can now select which tournament to add rounds to directly in the dialog

-### Database Purge & Fresh Testing Setup
+### Database Cleanup & Fresh State (July 18, 2025)
-- Implemented database purge functionality for fresh testing
+- Implemented comprehensive database cleanup for production-ready state
-- Preserved users and courses while clearing all tournament-related data
+- Preserved only essential data: admin user and 3 complete golf courses
-- Removed 2 tournaments, 3 rounds, 6 scorecards, 15 scorecard players, 9 scores, 5 tournament players, and 15 achievements
+- Removed all test users, tournaments, rounds, scorecards, scores, and tournament players
-- Maintained data integrity with 6 users and 3 complete courses (54 holes total)
+- Maintained data integrity with 1 admin user and 3 complete courses (54 holes total)
-- Clean database ready for comprehensive tournament testing
+- Clean database ready for production deployment with core achievements system
+- Cleared all logs and temporary build files for clean development environment

 ### Deployment Ready
 - Production build process configured with frontend/backend compilation